kizniche/Mycodo/docs/Supported-Inputs.md

 #### Commands

 ##### A one-point calibration can be performed.
 Enter the solution's mV, set the probe in the solution, then press Calibrate.
 You can also clear the currently-saved calibration by pressing Clear Calibration.
-Status messages will be set to the Daemon Log, accessible from Config -> Mycodo Logs -> Daemon Log.
+Status messages will be sent to the Daemon Log, accessible from Config -> Mycodo Logs -> Daemon Log.

 ##### Calibration Solution mV